-Commuting to work from Whitlam: Whitlam is the extreme end of the Molonglo Valley Stage 3 development.
-It is a dead-end which is a bit unfortunate.
-With time the Main Community Route to the west may be connected to Whitlam as part of Whitlam Stage 4 (and preserving the Kama Reserve corridor).
-Commuting to Woden and Tuggeranong is hampered until the completion of the John Gorton Drive Bridge over the Molonglo.
-Commuting to Belconnen is hampered by the lack of off-road cycle paths directly north of William Hovell Drive.
-There is no direct off-road route to commute to the city until the completion of the Main Community Routes through Molonglo 3 East.
-Commuting from Whitlam is therefore unlikely to be popular for some years.
+Whitlam is the extreme end of the Molonglo Valley Stage 3 development, a dead end which is unfortunate.
+With time, the Main Community Route to the west may be connected to Whitlam as part of Whitlam Stage 4 (past the Kama Reserve corridor).
+Commuting to Woden and Tuggeranong awaits the completion of the John Gorton Drive Bridge over the Molonglo River.
+Commuting to Belconnen is hampered by the lack of off-road cycle paths directly north along Coulter Drive.
+A direct off-road route to commute to the city is missing until Main Community Routes through Molonglo 3 East are completed.
+Commuting by bicycle from Whitlam is therefore unlikely to be popular for some years.

-Here are three views in quick succession.
+Here are three views of Whitlam.

 - Figure 4: Overview of the Whitlam Residential Estate

 - Figure 5: Deep Creek Pond and drop into the Molonglo Valley, Whitlam Residential Estate

 - Figure 6: Local Community Route from Deep Creek to the centre of the suburb